 Ever wonder why your automatic driveway gate stopped working?

-There are a variety of issues that can cause your automatic/driveway gate to not work properly and is in need of servicing or repair.
+There are a variety of issues that can cause your automatic/driveway gate to not work properly.
 From disconnected power sources, worn out fuses on the control board, mechanical failure, excess debris in the slides or swing gate radius or simply wear and tear over the years.
-And while your automatic gate normally requires minimal operating expense, they do require service or fixes at some point to ensure you receive reliable service from your home investment.
+And while your automatic gate normally requires the minimal operating expense, they do require service or fixes at some point to ensure you receive reliable service from your home investment.

 So, when it is a good time to have your gate serviced?